The Legislative Assembly has established the following parliamentary committees to assist the Queensland Parliament to operate more effectively.

 - Parliamentary Crime and Corruption Committee

-- Utilities, Science and Innovation Committee
+- Transportation and Utilities Committee (formerly Utilities, Science and Innovation Committee)

 How Committees Work